 Upon the completion of this offering, we intend to file one or more registration statements under the Securities Act to register the shares of common stock to be issued under our equity compensation plans and, as a result, following the filing of such registration statement, all shares of common stock acquired upon exercise of stock options and vesting of restricted stock units and other equity-based awards granted under these plans will, subject to the terms of the lock-up agreements, also be freely tradable under the Securities Act.
-A total of 14,849,382 shares and 1,750,628 shares of common stock are subject to outstanding stock options and restricted stock units, respectively, previously granted under our equity compensation plans as of March 31, 2021, and an additional 33,000,000 shares of common stock will be available for grants of additional equity awards under equity compensation plans adopted in connection this offering.
+A total of 14,849,382 shares and 1,750,628 shares of common stock are subject to outstanding stock options and restricted stock units, respectively, previously granted under our equity compensation plans as of March 31, 2021, and an additional 33,000,000 shares of common stock will be available for grants of additional equity awards under equity compensation plans to be adopted prior to the completion of this offering.